Lawsuit charges that Nazi gold funded Vatican ratlines

 The Vatican Bank and the Franciscans have sought to have the suit dismissed on multiple grounds.
 This has prolonged it precisely at a time when more and more of the aged claimants are dying off.
 It was originally brought before a California court in November 1999, but in 2003 lawyers for the Vatican Bank and Franciscan successfully argued that the case was outside the jurisdiction of a US court because it involved issues of foreign policy.
 However, in 2005 an Appeal Court overturned the earlier judgement and allowed some of the claims, those for restitution, to proceed.
 The Holocaust survivors could continue to pursue restitution of lost and looted property, what is known as “victim gold”.
 At the same time, the court also argued that “We are not a war crimes tribunal”.
 Hence it disallowed the political, human rights, and war-related claims against the Vatican Bank and the Franciscans.

-Vatican Bank claims disallowed: it has “sovereign immunity”
+Vatican Bank claims disallowed because it has “sovereign immunity”

 The Vatican Bank and the Franciscans then challenged this ruling and, at the end of 2009, succeeded in getting the case further whittled down.
 The appeal court upheld the lower court ruling from 2003 that Vatican bank was immune from such a lawsuit under the 1976 Foreign Sovereign Immunities Act.
 This generally protects foreign countries and their state-owned bodies from being sued in U.S. courts.
 Thus the US court didn't have to rule on the allegations themselves.

-This double exclusion saves the Vatican from the airing in court of some potentially very damaging evidence.
+This double exclusion saves the Vatican from having some potentially very damaging evidence aired in court.
 Disallowing the human rights part of the original claim removes from consideration what Robert Lee Wolff, professor of History at Harvard calls

 a historic fact that certain members of the Croat Catholic hierarchy […] endorsed the butchery, and some members of the Franciscan order took an active part in the forced conversions of the Serbs and also in the massacres.